mskperera/Smart-Energy-Meter/README.md

-# FIDA Smart Energy Meter
+# Smart Energy Meter

-Welcome to FIDA Smart Energy Meter, your go-to solution for monitoring and managing energy consumption in real-time.
-With FIDA Smart Energy Meter, you can effortlessly track your energy usage, view insightful charts, and stay within your budget.
+Welcome to Smart Energy Meter, your go-to solution for monitoring and managing energy consumption in real-time.
+With Smart Energy Meter, you can effortlessly track your energy usage, view insightful charts, and stay within your budget.

 ## Features